-Each branch is headed by a Director.
+A Director heads each branch.
 One of the Directors is appointed as University Director, responsible for the overall functioning of SALISES.
-The current University Director is Professor Aldrie Henry-Lee and is based at Mona..
+The current University Director is Professor Aldrie Henry-Lee and is based at Mona.

 The Institute has published an extensive list of monographs and books over the years.
 In addition, three journals are produced by the Institute: Social and Economic Studies (Mona); Caribbean Dialogue (St. Augustine), and the Journal of Eastern Caribbean Studies (Cave Hill).